 The Trust has provided significant funding towards the Faculty Club and Glendon Senior Common Room facilities.
-Our most recent contributions were in 2003 of \$15,000 to renovate the Fireside Room of the Glendon Senior Common Room and of \$11,000 in 2008 for renovations to the kitchen and carpeting the lounge area.
-The Trustees recommend that we contribute an additional \$5,000 towards the cost of a new carpet and a motion to this effect is being brought forward at the AGM.
+Our most recent contributions were in 2003 of \$15,000 to renovate the Fireside Room of the Glendon Senior Common Room and of \$11,000 in 2008 for renovations to the kitchen and carpeting the lounge area at Glendon.
+In 2013 the Trust contributed an additional \$5,000 towards the cost of a new carpet.

 We have also collaborated with the Executive of the Association of Retired Faculty and the trustees of the Retirement Benefits Trust Fund to support efforts to improve the level of medical benefits for retired faculty. \$100,000 was disbursed for this purpose in 2002-3.
+Recently we considered a request for additional funds to cover the difference between benefits contributions and the net income of the Benefits Trust Fund.
+We are recommending to our membership a contribution of up to \$90,000 to maintain the capital of the Fund while a change is sought in the next collective agreement to raise the employer contribution to retiree's benefits.
+A detailed rationale and motion are provided in a separate document accompanying the agenda of our Annual General Meeting.

-The YUFA Trust Fund recently contributed \$15,000 to the Green Campus Coop (GCC).
+In 2013 the YUFA Trust Fund authorized a contribution of \$15,000 to the Green Campus Coop (GCC).
 The GCC is multi-stakeholder campus initiative that promotes experiential education and sustainable consumption at York University and the surrounding community through the promotion of sustainable businesses.
 It originated from an Academic Innovation Fund grant (and years of student and faculty involvement around issues of sustainability and social justice).
-One of the major projects of the GCC is the establishment of a fair trade and organic café in the HNES building.
-The funds provide all current YUFA members with free membership in the coop, will primarily go towards the start-up costs of the café (e.g., renovations).
-Co-op membership enables members to participate in decision-making of the cooperative (to run for the board, to vote for board member).
+One of the major projects of the GCC is the establishment of a fair trade and organic café and the contribution was in the context of its establishment in the HNES building.
+The funds would provide all current YUFA members with free membership in the coop, will primarily go towards the start-up costs of the café (e.g., renovations).
+Co-op membership enables members to participate in decisionmaking of the cooperative (to run for the board, to vote for board member).
 It may also provide them with some discounts (depending upon how the management decides to proceed on that front).
-Our membership is important because coop law in Ontario requires that 50% of their business be done with members.
+Our membership would be important because coop law in Ontario requires that 50% of their business be done with members.
+To date the contribution has not been made as plans have not unfolded as anticipated.
+It is anticipated that a modified proposal will be received in the future.